wenhuchen/OTT-QA/README.md

 ```

 ## Additional Information
-If you want to know more about the crawling procedure, please refer to ?? for details.
+If you want to know more about the crawling procedure, please refer to (README)[] for details.
-If you want to know more about the retrieval procedure, please refer to ?? for details.
+If you want to know more about the retrieval procedure, please refer to (README)[] for details.

 ## Step1: Download necessary files